Harrison-Zeldovich attractor: From Planck to ACT results: Observational constraints

 \section{Observational constraints}

 To implement the scenario described above, we assume that $\xi(\phi)$ takes the following approximate form,

-where $\lambda$ is a constant with mass$^{-2}$ dimension, $\Theta$ is the Heaviside step function.
+where $\lambda$ is a constant with mass$^{-2}$ dimension, and $\Theta$ is the Heaviside step function.
 Here $s=\pm1$ denotes the rolling direction of the inflaton: $s=-1$ corresponds to evolution from large to small field values, while $s=1$ corresponds to evolution from small to large.
-For this functional form, the condition that the $\xi_{\phi}$ term is negligible in Eq.~\eqref{BG2} holds throughout most of inflation.
+For this functional form, $\xi(\phi)$ is constant throughout most of inflation and varies appreciably only within an extremely short interval (around $\phi=\phi_c$).
+Consequently, the integrated contribution of the $\xi_{\phi}$ term to the background evolution is negligible, and it can be safely omitted in deriving Eq. \eqref{reduced_BG}, as also verified by the agreements with analytical results derived in the Supplemental Material~\cite{SMHZ}.